-The completely preserved town walls of Kotor, 4,5 km in length, are one of the chief reasons that helped Kotor reach UNESCO’s list of the world heritage sights.
+The completely preserved town walls of Kotor (4,5 km in length) are one of the chief reasons that helped Kotor reach UNESCO’s list of world heritage sights.
 This extensive fortification system is even more impressive considering that it climbs up the fearsome hill behind the town surmounting its many cliffs to reach the top of 260m above sea level where the Fort of St John stands.
 Here formerly stood the Illyrian and Roman strongholds even before the “lower town” (present-day Kotor) developed and in a later era the hilltop was dominated by a Byzantine castle.
-The walls encircling the town and the hill where finished in the 14th century except for some sections which were unassailable to such extent that they needed no protection.
-The medieval walls got their present day appearance in the 16th and 17th centuries when they were reinforced and strengthened by the Venetians to withstand cannon fire.
-The fort was used by the army until the end of Second War.
-One of the fort’s peculiarities is an endemic species of slug almost blank in color Clausilia catharenisis which lives only amongst its walls.
-Climbing to the top of St John’s is a must for each and every visitor of Kotor.
-This 45 minute climb up its stone stairways with a total of 1,350 steps opens aerial views on to Kotor and dramatic vistas along its bay.
+The walls encircling the town and the hill were finished in the 14th century except for some sections which were unassailable to such extent that they needed no protection.
+The medieval walls got their present-day appearance in the 16th and17th centuries when they were reinforced and strengthened by the Venetians to withstand cannon fire.
+The fort was used by the army until the end of the Second War.
+One of the fort’s peculiarities is an endemic species of slug almost blank in color Clausilia Catharensis which lives only amongst its walls.
+Climbing to the top of St John’s is a must for every visitor of Kotor.
+It lasts 45-minute by stone stairways with a total of 1,350 steps opens aerial views on to Kotor and dramatic vistas along its bay.

-Passing a number of stately edifices and among them the grand Milošević palace (early 19th century) you will reach the Church of St Mathew standing on a small rise above the sea and enjoying grand views.
-It was build in 1670 after its predecessor tumbled down in the 1667 earthquake.
+Passing a number of stately edifices and among them the grand Milošević palace (early 19th century) you will reach the Church of St Mathew standing on a small rise above the sea.
+It was built in 1670 after its predecessor tumbled down in the 1667 earthquake.
 Inside one can see the paintings “Madonna and the Child” by Giovanni Bellini and “St Nicholas “of Pietro Novelli.
 In one of the chapels is the bas-relief depicting the Annunciation by Venetian sculptor Giovanni Bonazza.
-Next to the church is the Institute for Tourism located in the house in which in 1813 the “Natioanl Commision” met.
-Comprised of 9 men from Boka and 9 from Montenegro and presided over by metropolitan Petar I this body reached a decision on the short-lived unification of the two provinces.
+Next to the church is the Institute for Tourism located in the house in which in 1813 the “National Commission” met.
+Comprised of 9 men from Boka and 9 from Montenegro and presided over by metropolitan Petar I Petrovic Njegos.
+This body reached a decision on the short-lived unification of the two provinces.

-Some 2km to the north pas the Tripković Palace with is rococo gable you will reach the large Church of the St Eustace (crkva svetog Stasija) dating from 1773, the time of the greatest flourishing of Dobrota.
-Inside you will see seven marble altars, each endowed by one or more local families, the paintings “ The Finding of the Holy Cross” attributed to Veronese, ”Madonna” by Karlo Dolci and several more works of Alojzije Soliman, the Dalmatian pupil of Tiepolo.
-On the ceiling are paintings on the life of St Eustace from 1938 and the modernist mosaic on the high altar is by Croatian painter Edo Murtić.
+Some 2km to the north next to the Tripković Palace with its rococo gable, you will reach the large Church of St Eustace (crkva Svetog Stasija) dating from 1773, built in the time of the greatest flourishing of Dobrota.
+Inside you will see seven marble altars, each endowed by one or more local families, the paintings “ The Finding of the Holy Cross” attributed to Veronese, ”Madonna” by Karlo Dolci, and several more works of Alojzije Soliman, the Dalmatian pupil of Tiepolo.
+On the ceiling are paintings on the life of St Eustace from 1938 and the modernist mosaic on the high altar is made by Croatian painter Edo Murtić.
 The church also possesses a collection of Dobrota needle laces, specific in their style and made by the views of absent mariners.
 In the treasury are kept a flag and a turban-trophies captured by the Ivanović brothers in their famous clash with Turkish corsairs in front of Athens in 1756.

 Montenegro Hostel Team

-Gornji Stoliv, up to the 18th century the only Stoliv, is located high above the gulf, in a position from which an approaching enemy could be seen from afar and which offered much more protection.
+Gornji Stoliv (Upper Stoliv), up to the 18th century was the only village located high above the gulf, in a position from which an approaching enemy could be seen from afar and which offered much more protection.
 Today this peaceful hamlet comprises only a few houses lost in vegetation, all with a fantastic view across the Gulf.
-The walk to it (30 min) starts from highway some hundred meters before the church ( in the direction of Prčanj).
+The walk to it (30 min) starts from the highway some hundred meters before the church ( in the direction of Prčanj).
 It will lead you past the small village graveyard and the olive groves and through a lush chestnut wood.
-In the hamlet is large Church of St Elijah from 1553.
+In the hamlet is a large Church of St Elijah from 1553.
 Though somewhat deteriorated it is still in service and its old clock regularly strikes the hour.
-In its courtyard you will walk over many old tombstones with representations of deceased.
+In its courtyard, you will walk over many old tombstones with representations of the deceased.
 If you are lucky enough to find it open, inside it you will see a fine triptych with scenes from Christ’s life (Josip Tominić, 1853) and two side altars from the 19th century.

 Montenegro Hostel Team